meszarosrob/stretching-routine/README.md

 At the moment, the build command does not copy over the asset (clips, sounds) files; to do that, run: `cp -R assets/ dist/`.

 If you plan to make a pull request, before committing, lint the JavaScript files with ESLint: `npm run-script lint:fix`.
+But the best would be if you would fork it and do whatever you want with that version.

+This is a weekend project, done to have fun; there is no changelog or versioning.

 ## Hosting